Zeppelin: 1914–1918 naval patrols

 The main use of the airship was in reconnaissance over the North Sea and the Baltic, and the majority of airships manufactured were used by the Navy.
 Patrolling had priority over any other airship activity.
-During the war almost 1,000 missions were flown over the North Sea alone, compared with about 50 strategic bombing raids.
+During the war, almost 1,000 missions were flown over the North Sea alone, compared with about 50 strategic bombing raids.
 The German Navy had some 15 Zeppelins in commission by the end of 1915 and was able to have two or more patrolling continuously at any one time.
-However, their operations were limited by weather conditions.
-On 16 February, L 3 and L 4 were lost owing to a combination of engine failure and high winds, L 3 crashing on the Danish island of Fanø without loss of life and L 4 coming down at Blaavands Huk; eleven crew escaped from the forward gondola, after which the lightened airship with four crew members remaining in the aft engine car was blown out to sea and lost.
+Their operations were limited by weather conditions.

+On 17 February 1915, Zeppelins L 3 and L 4 were lost due to a combination of engine failure, icing, and high winds.
+L 3 crash-landed on the Danish island of Fanø without loss of life.
+L 4 made an emergency landing at Børsmose Beach on the Jutland mainland, damaging its forward gondola.
+Eleven crew escaped, but the airship reascended unintentionally, carrying four mechanics out to sea.
+All four were presumed drowned.

-At this stage in the war there was no clear doctrine for the use of Naval airships.
+At this stage in the war, there was no clear doctrine for the use of Naval airships.
 A single large Zeppelin, L 5, played an unimportant part in the Battle of the Dogger Bank on 24 January 1915.
 L 5 was carrying out a routine patrol when it picked up Admiral Hipper's radio signal announcing that he was engaged with the British battle cruiser squadron.
 Heading towards the German fleet's position, the Zeppelin was forced to climb above the cloud cover by fire from the British fleet: its commander then decided that it was his duty to cover the retreating German fleet rather than observe British movements.